telerik/ajax-docs/controls/htmlchart/chart-types/area-chart.md

 # Area Chart

-An **Area** chart shows the data as continuous lines that pass through points defined by their items' values.
+An **Area** chart, as part of the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx), shows the data as continuous lines that pass through points defined by their items' values.
 The portion of the graph beneath the lines is filled with a particular color for every series.
 As **Figure 1** shows, colors in an Area chart can be useful for emphasizing changes in values from several sets of similar data.
 A colored background will clearly visualize the differences.

 An Area chart emphasizes the volume of money, data or any other unit that the given series has encompassed.
 When backgrounds are semi-transparent, it lets the user clearly see where different sets of data overlap.